jpriyankaa/FastAPI-with-Uvicorn-Projects/README.md

-Absolutely!
-Here's a clean and well-documented **FastAPI CRUD application** using **Swagger UI** for testing.
-You can use this directly for your GitHub `README.md` or documentation.

----

 # 📦 FastAPI CRUD Application with Swagger UI

 This project demonstrates how to build a simple CRUD (Create, Read, Update, Delete) API using **FastAPI** and **Uvicorn**, tested via **Swagger UI**.